-Based in Stockholm, Sweden, Jeff Chen is a statistician and data scientist who is the SVP of Data Science at Viaplay Group, the Nordic region’s leading streaming service that reaches and entertains millions of people every day.
-He has deep experience in leading data science in over 35 domains, working with a wide range of stakeholders such as economists, climatologists, business strategists, and software engineers.
+Based in Stockholm, Sweden, I’m a computational researcher and is the Chief Data Scientist & Director at Aira Group, a scale-up building next generation energy solutions such as intelligent heat pumps.
+He has deep experience in leading data science in over 35 domains, working with a wide range of stakeholders such as economists, climatologists, soccer coaches, strategists, and software engineers.

-Previously, he has had the opportunity to serve among the earliest data scientists in the US public sector.
+Previously, he served among the earliest data scientists in the US public sector.
 His early work on fire prediction (FireCast) in the NYC Fire Department and hurricane response at the NYC Mayor’s Office during the Bloomberg Administration were formative experiences that have influenced his perspective on how science fits with policy.

 Upon joining the US Federal Government, Jeff served as a proponent of data science while he advised on data for climate change at NASA and the Obama White House, introduced machine learning for improving the components of the Gross Domestic Product while serving as the Chief Innovation Officer at the U.S. Bureau of Economic Analysis, and reached thousands of public servants through a large scale technical training program and a data science incubator program as Chief Data Scientist and Deputy Chief Data Officer of the U.S. Department of Commerce.